DIY A Tile Accent Wall

-So we are in week 2 of the ORC, and this week we are starting the dreaded tile work for our One Room Challenge.
+So we just started the ORC Week 2: The Tile Work, and this week main focus is all about the dreaded tile work for our One Room Challenge.

 This season we will be completing our Master Bathroom for the One Room Challenge.
-We are currently in ORC Week 2: The Tile Work, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
+We are currently in ORC Week 2: The Tile Work, which you all may remember got it’s started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
 That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we begin the tile work in this area.
 Which we have never done tile work before so this should prove to be interesting, follow along as we DIY A Tile Accent Wall.

 WEEKS AT A GLANCE:

-Just in case you maybe wondering exactly what The One Room Challenge is here is a link, and the scoop.
+Just in case you maybe wondering exactly what The One Room Challenge is, here is the link, and the scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October for the past 15 seasons.
 The ORC has hosted over 300 interior designers & home decor bloggers, that have joined together in this challenge to makeover one room in their own homes.
 The participants have total of six weeks, from start to finish, to complete a full room transformation.
 Over 3,500 rooms have been transformed through the One Room Challenge to date, and many spaces have been recognized and featured by several prestigious sites seen here:

 THE INSPIRATION BOARD:

 THE MASTER BATHROOM BEFORE PICTURES:

 So this is where we left the toilet room after the $100 room Challenge with the chair rail height wainscot panels and the hand stenciled accent wall.
 Believe me we absolutely love the the upgrade, but sometimes you always want just a little bit more.